 Since last year, I’ve been mulling over this idea of social capital.

 The first time I heard of the idea, the mom who was telling me didn’t even know what she was talking about.
 But she was talking about social capital, and how much she wanted it.

-Every year I speak to students at the University of Delaware about special needs advocacy and stuff.
+Every year I speak to students at the University of Delaware about disability rights issues.
 It’s no secret that my child is in a very restrictive school setting.
 Last time I was at UD, another mom was there with her daughter who was about the same functioning level of Kevin, but she was out of school.
 The topic of schooling came up, and we discussed inclusion settings versus restrictive settings and so on.
 This young woman had also spent her education years in a very restrictive setting in Delaware.

 And mom regretted it.
 When asked what her biggest regret was, that was it.
 When asked why, she stated that she would have sacrificed any skill gains she made at the smaller school, for having a community around her that she would have gained at a large public school.

-Going back to November 14.
-At our monthly Right to Ed meeting, our guest speaker was explaining waivers.
+Now, going back to November 14.
+At our monthly Right to Ed meeting, our guest speaker was explaining adult disability waivers.
 Waitlists.
 Adult programs.
 Day programs.
 It’s not a pretty picture.
-The wait lists for any type of waiver are long.
+The waitlists for any type of waiver are long.
 Then, once you have your funding, there are no programs.